post2web/DDSCaseStudy1/Analysis.md

 ## 34          CHN              China  8227103 Lower middle income
 ## 178         USA      United States 16244600   High income: OECD
 ```
 We see India with a GDP of $1,841,710 Million and yet its Income Group is Lower Middle Income.
 Additionally, China is the second largest GDP in this list of 189 countries at $8,227,103 Million.
 And yet, it is in the Lower Middle Income category as well.
 It is unknown what other attributes contribute to the assigning of countries to Income Group subcategories.
-As a warning, more information would be needed to explain the assignment to Income Group.
+As a warning, more information would be needed to explain the assignment to Income Group.<br/>

 The better approach to test the significance of the GDP related to Income Group is to use the Krusal-Wallis test, which tests for statistical difference across the Income Groups based on median.
 The Krusal- Wallis test indicates that the median of the five Income Groups are not the same (p-value= 0.000000000003617, df=4, chi-squared = 59.544).

 ```r
 kruskal.test(Data$GDP ~ Data$Income.Group, data = Data)